What: USA Triathlon Age Group Nationals

 You moved to Boulder last year to pursue your MBA at CU.
 What led to that decision?

 I decided to come to Colorado just because I heard of the CU Tri Team that was doing so well.
 I moved to Boulder last year.
 Before that I was living in Honolulu.
 I moved there for surfing and I had a little bit of a career in kite surfing and wind surfing.
 I did a few stand-up paddling races, some freestyle windsurfing.
-My job in Honolulu ended and I wanted to earn my master's degree at the same time, so I decided to come to Boulder and join the CU Tri Team.
+My job in Honolulu ended and I wanted to earn my master’s degree at the same time, so I decided to come to Boulder and join the CU Tri Team.
 (I wanted to) combine things, join the triathlon team, earn a graduate degree, do well at nationals and then go pro from there.

 When was your first triathlon?
 What led you to try out the sport?